lindseycormack/nyc_cvr_dem_primary/README.md

 # nyc_cvr_dem_primary
 borough by borough cvr records

-These .csvs are done by borough with citywide and borough wide races, but not city council races.
+These files are by borough with citywide and borough wide races, but not city council races.
+Records where a ballot was cast in at least one citywide or borough wide election are included.

 Ballots cast in person, absentee, affidavit, and other or emergency ballot are included.